 The UConn Health has established, and must maintain, policies and procedures to ensure the humane care and use of live vertebrate animals involved in research and teaching activities.
 The University’s animal program, facilities, and procedures are overseen by an Institutional Animal Care and Use Committee (IACUC).
 All plans for research, teaching or training activities involving the use of animal subjects must be submitted for review and approval to the IACUC.
 See the IACUC home page for forms, policies and contact information.

 Controlled substances are regulated by the CT Department of Consumer Protection Drug Control Division (DCD).
 The Department of Environmental Health and Safety (EH&S) maintains a database of personnel who are licensed by the DCD to use controlled substances on any of the University’s campuses.
-Individuals with valid needs to utilize controlled substances for University-sanctioned research protocols and related project work must complete a DCD registration form.
-In addition, researchers must also register with the federal Drug Enforcement Administration (DEA).
-Contact Dr. Ron G. Wallace, Biological Safety Officer, in Biosafety for Research (& IBC) for further information on procedures for obtaining a license prior to the use of any controlled substance in research-related activities on University property.
+Individuals with valid needs to utilize controlled substances for University-sanctioned research protocols and related project work must obtain a Controlled Substance Laboratory (CSL) registration from the State of Connecticut as well as obtain a Controlled Substance Registration from Federal Drug Enforcement Administration (DEA) prior to starting the research.
+Contact Environmental Health & Safety (X-2723) or review the institution’s Controlled Substance Policy for further information.

 All plans for research, teaching and training activities involving the use of human subjects must be submitted for prior review by the Committee on the Use of Human Subjects in Research to ensure that no research done under the jurisdiction of the University exposes persons who participate as subjects or respondents to unreasonable risks to their health, general well-being or privacy.
 See the Institutional Review Board (IRB) home page for forms, policies and contact information.